 Driven by a deep intuitive connection honed through years of energy practice, her art reflects her travels in North Africa and the Middle East and her commitment to equality.
 Ferry's diverse artistic repertoire spans abstraction, cityscapes, landscapes, portraits, and mixed media.
 She continually seeks new methods of expression, demonstrating versatility across genres.

 Creating and destroying are integral to Jo’s artistic practice.
 In her earlier work, this duality manifested literally; often cutting up paintings and drawings, rearranging them into collages.
-These collages then inspired my 2-D and 3-D relief paintings, constructed from found wood.
-In recent abstract works, this process plays a subtler role, with multiple layers of paint and mixed media materials that both hide and reveal the histories of previous layers.
+These collages then inspired 2-D and 3-D relief paintings, constructed from found wood.
+In recent abstract works, this process plays a more sutble role, with multiple layers of paint and mixed media materials that both hide and reveal the histories of previous layers.

 In her fibre work, she utilizes layers of textiles, raw wool, and stitchery.
 Engaging in drawing and fibre arts for many years before shifting her focus to painting, while attending Emily Carr in the 90s.
 She now finds her love for drawing, painting, mixed media, and fibre colliding in new and exciting ways.